 In 2009 I pursued training in Internal Family Systems Therapy (IFS), developed by Richard Schwartz, Ph.D.
 I had been intrigued by this model of therapy for many years.
 IFS regards each person as a collection of parts ("a part of me wants to exercise, a part of me doesn’t") that interact continuously.
 The intention is to accept our inner world through connection with our True Self, which is wise and kind and non-judgmental.
 When we truly accept ourselves, even the parts of ourselves we might consider "flawed’", we are also able to accept others and their flaws more easily.
 We experience more ease within ourselves as well as outside of ourselves.
 Completing Level I (2010) and Level II (2012) of the intense IFS trainings had a profoundly positive effect on me.
 I am glad to be able to share these teachings with my clients.
 Truly accepting who we are is the best gift we can give ourselves.

 There have been many other influential teachers in my life.
-I am in awe of Daniel Siegel, M.D., a neuropsychiatrist who has developed Interpersonal Neurobiology (IPNB), a therapy that beautifully integrates neuroscience, attachment theory and meditation practice.
+Most recently, I am intrigued by Polyvagal Theory developed by Stephen Porges, Ph.D, and its practical applications as presented by Deb Dana, LCSW.
+Polyvagal Theory explains the underlying cause of most physical and mental disorders is a chronically dysregulated nervous system in a state of threat.
+I am also in awe of Daniel Siegel, M.D., a neuropsychiatrist who has developed Interpersonal Neurobiology (IPNB), a therapy that beautifully integrates neuroscience, attachment theory and meditation practice.
 Rick Hanson, Ph.D, also blends neuroscience with ancient wisdom traditions and offers practical, simple, and effective techniques for increased personal well-being.
-Martha Beck is another source of inspiration who masterfully weaves humor with wisdom.
-I am forever grateful to Brene Brown for so clearly delineating the difference between shame and guilt, and for being an advocate for vulnerability, under the right conditions.
+Martha Beck is another source of inspiration who masterfully weaves humor with wisdom and has the gift of making the metaphysical credible.
+I am forever grateful to the teachings of Brene Brown for so clearly delineating the difference between shame and guilt, and for being an advocate for vulnerability, under the right conditions.
 I pass on to my clients the knowledge I have integrated from these wise and kind masters.